GothenburgBitFactory/tw.org/content/docs/hooks_guide.md

 ## Example Hook Script

-As an example, we\'re going to create a hook script that detects tasks that refer to Taskwarrior bug numbers (ie \'TW-179\') in the description, and replaces the bug number with a URL that links to the bug.
+As an example, we're going to create a hook script that detects tasks that refer to Taskwarrior bug numbers (ie 'TW-179') in the description, and replaces the bug number with a URL that links to the bug.
 Whenever the pattern `tw-179` is found in a task description, it should change to `https://github.com/GothenburgBitFactory/taskwarrior/issues/179`.

 This script will simply need to search for a pattern, and perform a replacement, for new tasks only.